santosh/design-patterns/behavorial/README.md

 - Template Method
 - Visitor

+## Chain of Responsibility

+Suppose you order a sandwich.
+The first thing which you might be asked to select is bread, then meat, then cheeses, then veggies, then condaments.
+But if you wish, you can claim you sandwich at any step in the process.
+If you only wish bread and the cheese in your sandwich, rest of the process does not need to complete on the assembly line.

+Similarly, chain of responsibility pattern allows us to chain together objects to handle our request.
+Our request is sent to an object to handle it, and then that handler could process the request and return a result, or it could pass the request onto the next handler.
+Which could again return a result or pass that to next handler.

+Intent: Avoid coupling the sender of a request to its receiver by giving more than one object a change to handle the request.
+Chain the reveiving objects and pass the request along the chain.

 ## Observer Pattern

 Came to know about this pattern when reading The Pragmatic Programmer.
 Software and protocols like AMQP uses this in their pub/sub model.
 This pattern is how you can make your objects decoupled and only make communication between them using **events**.
 One object can communicate to another only when they are subscribed to them.
 A subscriber can only subscribe to specific topic if they want.